troylar/kitchen-sink-logger/README.md

 # four-d-logger
-Python logger in four dimensions
+Python logger in 4 dimensions